fredexed/crypto-repo/README.md

 - Hashpower, a three-part podcast by Patrick O'Shughnessey: http://investorfieldguide.com/hashpower/

-- Blockchain Tokens and the dawn of the Decentralized Business Model (Fred Ehrsam): https://blog.coinbase.com/app-coins-and-the-dawn-of-the-decentralized-business-model-8b8c951e734f
+- Blockchain tokens and the dawn of the Decentralized Business Model (Fred Ehrsam): https://blog.coinbase.com/app-coins-and-the-dawn-of-the-decentralized-business-model-8b8c951e734f

 - What do we mean by “blockchains are trustless”?
 (Preeti Kasireddy): https://medium.com/@preethikasireddy/eli5-what-do-we-mean-by-blockchains-are-trustless-aa420635d5f6